nikitabobko/AeroSpace/docs/commands.md

 This technique eliminates the need for an additional binding for floating windows.

-`focus child|parent` [isn't yet supported](https://github.com/nikitabobko/AeroSpace/issues/5) because of a low priority.
+`focus child|parent` [isn't yet supported](https://github.com/nikitabobko/AeroSpace/issues/5) because the necessaty of this operation is under the question.

 ## join-with